-Recent findings about micro-expressions indicate that people pick up on fleeting facial expressions, lasting only a fraction of a second.
-Slowed down video recordings showed that people tend to mimic each other’s micro expressions, indicating a level of understanding occurring too quickly for individuals to be rationally aware of.
+Recent findings of micro-expressions indicate that people pick up on fleeting facial expressions, lasting only a fraction of a second.
+Slowed down video recordings showed that people tend to mimic each other’s micro-expressions, indicating a level of understanding occurring too quickly for individuals to be rationally aware of.

 Some studies have found that nonverbal communication accounts for more than two-thirds of our impressions.
 And, as described in Malcolm Gladwell’s book Blink, our split-second judgments based on these impressions are usually very accurate.
 Becoming more aware of the nonverbal signals you are receiving, as well as those you may be sending, can be a big help when it comes to interviewing job candidates.